 The developers have made many improvements in terms of speed, accuracy, and protecting private information.
 A typical sale, purchase, or exchange of XVG takes about five seconds.
 Additionally, a major step forward came when Tor allowed Android users to use XVG on Tor enabled wallets on mobile devices.
 Mobile anonymity is a unique feature at this current place and time.
 The market for mobile users is enormous, which may play a key role in expanding Verge’s growth as a privacy coin.

-The Verge network is not run by a traditional private company, rather an open source community in which each member of the community contributes in shaping the product.
+The Verge network is not run by a traditional private company, rather an open-source community in which each member of the community contributes to shaping the product.
 In other words, the Verge community determines the present and future course of the coin.

 Editorial Disclaimer: The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone